PeterBunBun/JL/README.md

 ## Error that I found

 In the PDF file given, I found that twitter username is given the range of 55 to 66 that renders `@elversatil` (without the ending 'e'), which makes no sense.
-Therefore, I've altered it to the range of 55 to 67 which renders `@elversatile` and have a '@' checking method built in to the Username class to verify the validity of a username
+Therefore, I've altered it to the range of 55 to 67 which renders `@elversatile` and have an '@' checking method built in to the Username class to verify the validity of a username

 ## Design document/explanation
 **a.
 Input Object**